FPGAs Create the Optimal Data Accelerator

 Posted On: Apr 22, 2021

 As the world continues its journey into a complete digital transformation, the way that data gets collected, processed and stored is changing dramatically.
-It is estimated that the world will create more than 175 zetabytes of data per year by 2025 which is a 3900% increase over 2018.
+Approximately 328.77 million terabytes of data are created each day.
+It is estimated that the world will create more than 175 zettabytes of data per year by 2025.
 Smart phones, smart cities, autonomous vehicles, artificial intelligence, telemedicine, artificial reality, virtual reality, gaming and so many more use cases are the driving force behind this tsunami of data.

 Projected worldwide data volume